Archie Shepp: Later career

 Shepp is featured in the 1981 documentary film Imagine the Sound, in which he discusses and performs his music and poetry.
 Shepp also appears in Mystery, Mr. Ra, a 1984 French documentary about Sun Ra.
 The film also includes footage of Shepp playing with Sun Ra's Arkestra.

 Since the early 1990s, he has often played with the French trumpeter Eric Le Lann.
-In 1993, he worked with Michel Herr to create the original score for the film Just Friends.
+In 1993, Shepp worked with Michel Herr to create the original score for the film Just Friends.

 In 2002, Shepp appeared on the Red Hot Organization's tribute album to Fela Kuti, Red Hot and Riot.
 Shepp appeared on a track entitled "No Agreement" alongside Res, Tony Allen, Ray Lema, Baaba Maal, and Positive Black Soul.
-In 2004 Archie Shepp founded his own record label, Archieball, together with Monette Berthomier.
+In 2004, Archie Shepp founded his own record label, Archieball, together with Monette Berthomier.
 The label is located in Paris, France, and includes collaborations with Jacques Coursil, Monica Passos, Bernard Lubat, and Frank Cassenti.